In need of gas detection or safety equipment? Call us on 02920 759 683 | Alternatively, please email [email protected] X

 Detecting Hydrogen Cyanide

-Detecting Hydrogen Cyanide: Hydrogen cyanide (HCN), also formerly known as prussic acid, is a highly toxic and flammable compound.
-It is noted as having a faint bitter almond odour, though not everyone is able to detect this.
-It is Extremely poisonous and interferes with cellular oxygen use, which can be rapidly fatal.
+Hydrogen cyanide (HCN), historically known as prussic acid, is a highly toxic and flammable chemical compound.
+It is often described as having a faint bitter almond odour, although not everyone has the ability to detect this scent.
+HCN is extremely poisonous and poses serious health risks by interfering with the body’s cellular use of oxygen, which can quickly lead to fatal outcomes if exposure occurs.

 Acute Effects (Rapid Onset):